pgvector/pgvector/README.md

 INSERT INTO items (embedding) VALUES ('{1:1,3:2,5:3}/5'), ('{1:4,3:5,5:6}/5');
 ```

-Note: Indices start at 1 like SQL arrays
+Note: The format is `{index1:value1,index2:value2,...}/dimensions` and indices start at 1 like SQL arrays

 Get the nearest neighbors by L2 distance